datirium/scidap/tutorials/analysis/advanced/deseq.md

 ### Description

 This is our main pipeline for comparing gene expression between two conditions.
-If replicates exist, the pipeline will use DEseq2, for monoplicates the pipeline will use DEseq1.
+If replicates are provided, the pipeline will use DEseq2, for monoplicates the pipeline will use DEseq1.
 Of course, for monoplicates the p-value will be technical and will not reflect biological variability.
 The pipeline also produces PCA plots based DEseq normalized read count data.

-DEseq analysis is based on the negative binomial distribution.
+Both DEseq 1 and 2 analyses are based on the negative binomial distribution.